Best Mattress of 2023

 The AS4 is a slightly softer model than the AS3 with extra Bio-Pur® cushioning.

 The Amerisleep AS4 is medium-soft— ideal for side-sleepers who want a plusher sleeping surface but don’t want to sink down too far.
+The top of the AS4 is the thickest layer of Bio-Pur® foam of any Amerisleep mattress.

 Like the AS2 and AS3, the AS4 has an Affinity layer with HIVE technology®, minimizing pressure points and ensuring you stay comfortably on top of the mattress instead of sinking too deeply into it, which can throw off your posture and cause pain.